-Formerly known as the BC Ethics Harmonization Initiative (BCEHI), Research Ethics BC is a collaboration between BC’s regional health authorities and the major research universities, who collectively conduct more than 80 per cent of the province’s human participant ethics reviews.
+Research Ethics BC, also formerly known as the BC Ethics Harmonization Initiative (BCEHI), is a collaboration and network between BC’s regional health authorities and major research universities and colleges, who collectively conduct more than 80 per cent of the province’s human participant ethics reviews.

 What does REBC do?

 We support a province-wide, harmonized system for research ethics reviews of studies conducted in multiple geographic areas involving the resources, people, patients or data from more than one BC research institution.

 Since 2016, BC’s health authorities and four major research universities have used harmonized models for conducting human subject research ethics reviews for multi-jurisdictional studies.
-We’re actively seeking additional partner institutions to join us.
+We’re actively seeking additional institutions to join our network.

 What’s Ethics Harmonization?
 Why is it important?